 Freight planning in the region is targeted toward both enhancement of pass through freight via major arterials such as I-95, I-91, Route 9 and via rail and river.
-The MPO initiated a partnership with its neighboring MPOs which resulted in a collaborative venture with CTDOT toward identified methods to cooperatively create a statewide freight plan since Connecticut is a small state.
 RiverCOG will focus on research and analysis to support the statewide freight plan.
+RiverCOG is also a part of the Metropolitan Area Planning (MAP) Forum through NYMTC to better coordinate planning activities in the multi-state metropolitan region including freight.

 The Valley Railroad Corridor Freight Analysis examined rail freight movements within the region in context with this non-utilized corridor to evaluate the benefits derived by upgrading the rail line to accommodate rail freight traffic and the impact to potential passenger rail, existing tourism rail, and the general region economy.
 The region will work in close cooperation and participate in CTDOT's data collection to ensure efficiency of data collection efforts.
-RiverCOG intends to perform an inhouse freight analysis based on the statewide freight plan.
+RiverCOG intends to perform an in-house freight analysis based on the statewide freight plan.
 Attending workshops on freight planning and integrating those techniques into the region's planning is a priority for the region.
 Also, the region will be analyzing land use regulations, site plan and road design as well as bridge height and capacity which can either hinder or expedite movement of freight.